Study environment

 Although the responsibility for the study environment ultimately lies with the University, students and staff have a joint responsibility to ensure that we have a good study and work environment.

-Both students and staff are expected to show respect towards everyone at the University and through their actions contribute to an inclusive and equal study environment free from bullying and all forms of harassment.
+- show respect towards everyone at the University and through your actions contribute to a pleasant and inclusive study environment free from bullying and all forms of harassment.

-As a student, you can contribute to a good study environment by:
+You can also contribute to a good study environment by:

 - being involved and contributing to good and interesting conversations in the classroom